xGerTowelie/z-next-auth/README.md

 Have a look at the `@/auth/index.ts` file to see how this was changed, to work with a database access over prisma.
 Here we have full controll, on what it means to "authenticate".

+## Usage

+To use the login and logout functionality, we can import the server component of the `<AuthButton />` from `@/auth/AuthButton.server`.
+This will triggers all the magic of the authentication process.